Where we work

 The methods are quick and easy for farmers to put into practice – and involve planting seeds in small holes or basins instead of ploughed furrows, using stalks and leaves from the previous harvest to cover the ground, and alternating the type of plant grown each year.
 For the soil, these techniques help to reduce erosion and loss of moisture and improve the fertility of the land.
 The benefits to the farmer are that they can cope better when faced with unreliable rainfall patterns and shorter growing seasons.

 Agnes Jack has been practicing conservation agriculture techniques on her plot of land near Lowalika in Malawi - a country that is susceptible to extreme weather from severe flooding to prolonged dry spells and droughts.
-After planting corn seeds, she has covered the ground with the dried stalks and leaves of her previous season’s harvest to help retain moisture and nutrients.
+After planting corn seeds, she covered the ground with the dried stalks and leaves of her previous season’s harvest to help retain moisture and nutrients.

 Conservation agriculture is the centrepiece of Climate-Smart Agriculture.
 It is a highly efficient farming system that makes use of three simple techniques: the least possible disturbance of the soil, permanently covering the surface with organic matter, and rotating crops.